Observing the grief that has arisen during the coronavirus pandemic, poet Jake Skeets explores apocalypse, time, and futurity from a Diné perspective.

 My family tells many stories.
 They are the best storytellers.
 They use language efficiently and precisely.
 They have a keen sense and understanding of time.
 It is through the reimagining of time within their storytelling that they conjure survivance.
 Of course, we are not allowed to gather today, as the world battles a virus.
 As a child, I remember the many times my family gathered over mutton, watermelon, and tortillas.
 We gathered near our hogan at the Other House.
 My aunts and their families live a short walk from my childhood home.
 We all refer to their collective homes as the “Other House.”
 Each home of the Other House holds memories that I remember during these long, tense days.
 The Other House holds time through our memories.
 The Other House as a construct and physical space is as sophisticated as any technology.
 The energy of our landscapes is enough to hold so much of ourselves.
 The reimagining and reconfiguring of time, I believe, starts with the land.

 Perhaps grief is related to time.
 Once upon a time, I considered my best childhood experience to be the many times my older cousin brother would drive us to Gas Man, a local convenience store, to buy junk food.
 I would stock up on Mr. Goodbar, Flamin’ Hot Cheetos, and nachos with extra cheese.
 It is still argued that our Gas Man store has the best nachos because of the cheese.
 The store sits on checkerboarded land, so it is actually not on the reservation.
 This means it can and does have a liquor license.
-Each Sunday, while my brother drove us to Gas Man, we would see a line out the door of men and women looking to enjoy a drink, or many.
-Reflecting now, perhaps that is not the best experience to recall, as today some of my cousins have become those very men and women.
+Each Sunday, as we approached Gas Man, we would see men and women lined up out the door looking to enjoy a drink, or many.
+Reflecting now, perhaps that is not the best experience to recall, as some of my cousins have become those very men and women.
 Hell, even I have waited in one of those lines.
 Maybe the small air that heavies when I drive past the store is also filled with grief, and only with time is this grief possible.

 Where Gas Man at?
 Where Gas Man at?
 Shí ga’ anishní Far away, Far away, Shí ga’ anishní1

 I ask again, if this stillness that envelops the room cyclically is grief, what are we grieving?
 The world faces a global pandemic, and that type of devastation reaching our reservation, where basic infrastructure and healthcare are already limited because of past and current conquest, would be catastrophic.
 It would be apocalyptic even.
-So each day passes with a reminder from the Navajo Nation President to remain at home and limit visiting our families.
+So each day passes with a reminder from the Navajo Nation president to remain at home and limit visiting our families.
 Each day more cases are confirmed and I am sure each one of us worries about a confirmed case within our family.
 The Navajo Nation now has the highest number of coronavirus cases per capita in the US, higher than even the hardest hit states of New York and New Jersey.
-High schools are now being turned into rooms for beds.
-High schools that once housed Navajo families watching a game of basketball, because rezball is everything on the reservation, are now housing Navajo people infected with this virus.
+High schools are now being turned into temporary care centers and command bases for the tribe and state National Guard.
+High school gymnasiums that once housed Navajo families watching a game of basketball, because rezball is everything on the reservation, are now housing Navajo people infected with this virus.
 That, for me, is enough for grief.
 However, there’s something else as well in all that grief, I think.

 As with time, I find yearning is an element of grief because we yearn for and desire an absence of grief.
 As an undergrad, I would run several miles on Johnson Field, an outdoor track on the University of New Mexico’s main campus.
 During these runs, I would yearn for and desire several things.
 First, it was hard not to desire the mostly white men completing their workouts on the field.
 Second, I would imagine myself publishing a book and talking about a book.
 I would imagine titles of potential collections.
 I told myself, in true American Dream fashion, that I would become successful.
 My success, however, was tied to money, capitalism, and advancement of the individual (and not necessarily the self).
 Today it seems foolish to imagine myself not connected to my community.
 My community is what molded me, and my success is only possible because of this place.
 So I often imagine my younger self running on Johnson Field, yearning for something that is causing the current troubles of the world today.